Chart Color Schemes

 The educational profile of Chermside West exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's educational profile is notable regionally with university qualification rates at 32.4%, surpassing Queensland's average of 25.7%.
 Bachelor degrees are most prevalent at 22.5%, followed by postgraduate qualifications (6.5%) and graduate diplomas (3.4%).
-Vocational credentials are also prominent, with 31.4% of residents aged 15+ holding them – advanced diplomas account for 11.5% and certificates for 19.9%.
+Vocational credentials are also prominent, with 31.4% of residents aged 15+ holding such qualifications – advanced diplomas account for 11.5% and certificates for 19.9%.

 Educational participation is high, with 28.9% currently enrolled in formal education.
 This includes 9.0% in primary, 8.2% in secondary, and 6.7% pursuing tertiary education.